-During the period of restrictions on activity, I responded to the needs of victims who have contacted Halton Direct Link.
+During the period of restrictions on activity, officers have responded to the needs of victims who have contacted Halton Direct Link.
 The advice provided ranges from providing the victim with a clear understanding of the difference between reporting nuisance behaviour via 101 and 999.
 Where there is a threat of harm or damage to property 999 is appropriate with the realistic expectation of police officers being dispatched to the location.
 For other incidents/nuisance, behaviour without the risk of harm a victim would dial 101.
-With the agreement of the victim/ aggrieved party, I advocate on their behalf with the police and their ensuring they receive updates on progress made to address the behaviour.
-Where I appropriate, I referred them to other sources of specialist support for example, Housing Solutions.

-As I stated, I have been in regular contact with the appropriate staff at the local policing units and with social landlords to ensure victims are supported and relevant advice, intelligence is passed on appropriately.
-In keeping with this service delivery standard, I am trying to encourage the use of Community Protection Notices, which are designed to address the types of behaviours that have become prevalent since the restrictions were imposed.
+Regular contact takes place with the appropriate staff at the local policing units and with social landlords to ensure victims are supported and relevant advice, intelligence is passed on appropriately.
+In keeping with this service delivery standard, the use of Community Protection Notices are being encouraged, which are designed to address the types of behaviours that have become prevalent since the restrictions were imposed.
 (Community Protection Notices are for behaviour that has a detrimental effect on the quality of life of those in the community, is persistent and is unreasonable including on private land for people aged 16 and above as per the Anti-Social Behaviour, Crime and Policing Act 2014)

 A breach of a Community Protection Notice is a criminal offence and can be the platform for other orders such Criminal Behaviour Order to be pursued.
-In addition, I have provided the contact details of landlords whose tenants are the perpetrators of nuisance and anti-social behaviour and sent out letters to these landlords inviting them to discuss the alleged behaviour and what can be done to address the behaviour.